Ferromagnetism in the SU(N) Kondo lattice model -- SU(N) double exchange and supersymmetry: Summary and discussion

 \section{Summary and discussion}

-In the present paper, we have considered the ground state of the SU($N$) Kondo lattice model with the local spins in the $N$-dimensional defining representation (${ \yng(1)}$) for sufficiently strong Kondo coupling.
+In this paper, we have considered the ground state of the SU($N$) Kondo lattice model with the local spins in the $N$-dimensional defining representation (${ \yng(1)}$) for sufficiently strong Kondo coupling.
 Specifically, we have shown rigorously that the ground state of the one-dimensional model (with open boundary condition) for fillings $0 < f < 1/N$ (when $J_{\text{K}} <0$) and $1-1/N < f < 1$ (when $J_{\text{K}} >0$) is ferromagnetic.
+The corresponding ferromagnetic states are shown schematically in Figs.~\ref{fig:SUN-ferro-config}(b) and (c).
 The proof is based on the Perron-Frobenius theorem on the spectral properties of irreducible non-positive matrices.
-In higher dimensions, we can make a similar statement on ferromagnetism, e.g., when there are precisely one fewer fermions from the commensurate filling $f=1/N$ or $1$.
+In higher dimensions, we can make a similar statement on ferromagnetism, e.g., when there is precisely one fewer fermion from the commensurate filling $f=1/N$ or $1$.
 We can also treat the problem with one fermion or one hole exactly for any $J_{\text{K}} \neq 0$ (i.e., without relying on the strong-coupling limit) to prove the ferromagnetic ground states.
 Therefore, in the extreme limits $f \to 0$ ($J_{\text{K}}<0$) and $f \to 1$ ($J_{\text{K}}>0$), the ferromagnetic phases are expected to persist down to $J_{\text{K}} \to \pm 0$ (see Fig.~\ref{fig:SUN-KLM-phase-diag}).
 For the situation considered in this paper, we can generalize the double-exchange scenario to SU($N$) with due complication, which semi-classically explains the occurrence of ferromagnetism for $J_{\text{K}} <0$.
-Considering the large positive scattering $g$-$e$ length of ${}^{173}\text{Yb}$ which suggests a large ferromagnetic $J_{\text{K}}$, ${}^{173}\text{Yb}$ would be a promising system to test the SU($N$) double-exchange mechanism.
+Considering the large positive scattering $g$-$e$ length of ${}^{173}\text{Yb}$ which suggests a large ferromagnetic $J_{\text{K}}$, ${}^{173}\text{Yb}$ would be a promising system to test the SU($N$) double-exchange mechanism in the strongly-coupled KLM.

-At the special filling fractions $f=1/N$ and $f=1-1/N$, the system is insulating.
+At the special filling fractions $f=1/N$ and $1-1/N$, the system is insulating.
 When $f=1-1/N$ and $J_{\text{K}} \gg t$, the system is a spin-gapped insulator, which is the SU($N$)-analog of the well-known Kondo insulator in the usual SU(2) KLM at half-filling.
-On the other hand, in the insulating phase at $f=1/N$ and $- J_{\text{K}} \gg t$, the behavior of the spin sector depends on the parity of $N$; the spin correlation is algebraic (exponentially-decaying) when $N=\text{odd}$ ($N=\text{even}$).
+On the other hand, in the insulating phase at $f=1/N$ and $- J_{\text{K}} \gg t$, the behavior of the spin sector depends on the parity of $N$; the spin correlation is algebraic (exponentially decaying) when $N=\text{odd}$ ($N=\text{even}$).
 The schematic phase diagram that summarizes the main results of this paper is given in Fig.~\ref{fig:SUN-KLM-phase-diag}.